ignite your opening chapters

 Why developmental editing is so important.

 Developmental editing is the most in-depth form of big picture editing.
-It’s also known as structural editing and substantive editing.
+It’s also known as structural editing or substantive editing.

-It’s not a manuscript critique, and it also doesn’t deal with spelling, grammar, and punctuation because you’re not at that stage yet.
+It’s not a manuscript critique.
+It also doesn’t deal with spelling, grammar, and punctuation.
+Because you’re not at that stage yet.

-First things first – you need to make sure your story works, your main characters are engaging, and everything else is working well.
+First things first.
+You need to make sure your story works.
+That your main characters are engaging.
+And that everything else is working well.

 You need not just an editorial letter or report which analyses your manuscript, but a copy of the manuscript itself with helpful comments in the margins.